MelonKony/millmint/content/utopia/society/state/education.md

 ### Administration and Funding

 All forms of education in Vekllei are free, including for international students at a tertiary level.
-The system is funded by the [Commonwealth Education Secretariat (SOLCOM)](/solcom/), which also administers the school curriculum and some institutions. directly.
+The system is funded by the [Commonwealth Education Secretariat (SOLCOM)](/solcom/), which also administers the school curriculum and some schools directly.

 ### Schools